SpottedBot/SpottedAPI/README.md

      Form: list: [ {"message": <spotted-as-str>, "spam": <isSpamBool>}, ]
 ```

-You can submit as many Spotteds as necessary in the list and as many times as you want.
+You can submit as many Spotteds as necessary, but try to do it 1000 at a time, maximum.
+You may encounter server timeouts otherwise.
 Please take extra care when submitting, so that the labels are correct.

 Example: